TheJacksonLaboratory/CloudNeo/docs/Gettingstarted/run_analysis.rst

 View submitted Tasks
 ^^^^^^^^^^^^^^^^^^^^^
-The tasks submitted can be view in the 'Tasks' tabs as shown below.
+The tasks submitted can be viewed in the 'Tasks' tabs as shown below.

 .. image:: ../images/view-tasks.png
    :width: 600px